seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **KING HENRY V**
 Brother, we shall.
 Go, uncle Exeter,
-And brother Clarence, and you, brother Gloucester,
-Warwick and Huntingdon, go with the king;
+And you, brother Gloucester, go with the king;
 And take with you free power to ratify,
 Augment, or alter, as your wisdoms best
 Shall see advantageable for our dignity,